FREQUENTLY ASKED QUESTIONS...

-Many concert-goers like to arrive around 20 to 30 minutes early so they can purchase their favorite beverage, find their seat, and check out the program before the concert starts.
+Many concert-goers like to arrive around 30 minutes early so they can purchase their favorite beverage, find their seat, and check out the program before the concert starts.
 If you do arrive late the ushers will ask you to wait to be seated until there is a break in the music.

 What do I wear?

 Wear what you want!
 In the “olden days” concert-goers wore gowns and tuxedos.
 In our modern world many concert-goers wear business clothes or slightly dressy clothes.
 If you are most comfortable in jeans, a sweater and sneakers, GO FOR IT old-fashioned rules no longer apply!

 When do I clap?

 Clap after the concertmaster enters.
 Clap again when the conductor enters.
 The tricky part happens next.
 A symphonic work generally has breaks in the music called movements.
 It is appropriate to applaud after the entire work is performed, NOT after each movement.
 How do I know when the piece of music is over?
 (1) Watch the conductor and musicians.
 When the conductor’s hands relax and the musicians stop watching him, CLAP.
 (2) Check the program for the number of movements (3) If you still are unsure – clap with the rest of the audience.